 How to be Agile in Business

-At the center of any business agility framework is innovation.
-People, not processes are what makes change happen.
+At the center of any business, agility framework is innovation.
+People, not processes are what make change happen.
 Therefore, you must engage the right people at the right time and in the right way.
 Give them clear, concise, customer-centric goals.
 And promote self-organized communications and collaboration among your team.

 Foundations of Business Agility

 As noted earlier, business agility can also give a business a competitive edge.
 Using this framework, a business can outlearn and outperform its competition.
 At the same time, it attracts passionate people who excel in the empowered environment of business agility.

 Again, business agility provides companies with the ability to deliver fast and respond quickly.
 They can offer a great customer experience by organizing quickly and learning rapidly.
 This is founded on a lean execution that responds immediately to feedback without sacrificing quality.

 Business agility creates innovation and is disruptive, so, in a climate of corporate takeovers and declining returns on investments, businesses can produce higher returns and maintain consistency.
 This is done by understanding change, adapting quickly and optimizing the variables to drive success.

 The business world is only getting more volatile, uncertain and complex.
 Business agility is a way to successfully get through some of that ambiguity.
 The idea that a business can remain static and survive has never been true and it’s ever more so today.
 Business agility gives one the tools to pivot and remain necessary to customers and changing market needs.

 The more successful businesses apply this to their leadership roles as well.
 Managers that are best suited for business agility are ones who can set up collaborative spaces where teams are self-organizing and collaborative, so they can adapt more quickly to changes, while under the stewardship of their leaders.